lectroidmarc/SacTraffic/README.md

 * `Net::Twitter::Lite` (optional, for Twittering)
 * `XML::Simple`

 `php` is also used in the web space for some of the dynamic pages.  `Zend_Json::decode` is used for decoding the JSON files because my provider doesn't have php 5.2 yet.
-PEAR `XML_Util` is also used since I lack XMLWriter.

 JavaScript and CSS compression
 -----